vjebelev/hello/README.md

 </html>
 ```

 This is it, we deployed a Phoenix server on a kubernetes cluster.
 When you want to redeploy the server, use `helm upgrade` command instead.
 All of these steps are typically automated so you only need to run a deploy script after committing the changes, and the code is redeployed on the cluster.
 But it's good to know exactly what is happening underneath all the automation.
+You can find all the code for this app at [https://github.com/vjebelev/hello](https://github.com/vjebelev/hello).